19hours/sg-statutes/Acts/Employment Claims Act 2016.md

 (2) The claim must be made —

-(a) by an employee who is prescribed or belongs to a prescribed class of employees (or a person entitled under any written law to receive the amount claimed in place of the employee) against the employer of the employee;
+(a) by an employee who is prescribed or belongs to a prescribed class of employees (or a person entitled under any written law to receive an amount claimed (if any) in place of the employee) against the employer of the employee;

+[Act 55 of 2018 wef 01/04/2019]

 (b) by an employee who is prescribed or belongs to a prescribed class of employees (or a person entitled under any written law to receive the amount claimed in place of the employee) against a person liable under section 65 of the Employment Act (Cap.
 91) for the employee’s salary; or